Directed By: Preston Sturges

 Trivia: Veronica Lake was six months pregnant at the beginning of production, a fact she didn't tell Sturges until filming began.
 Sturges was so furious when he learned that, according to Lake, he had to be physically restrained

-Along the way, he meets a would-be actress (Veronica Lake) who joins Sullivan on his grand adventure.
-Together, the two spend time among the poor and destitute, sleeping on mission floors and eating in soup kitchens.
+On his travels, Sullivan meets a would-be actress (Veronica Lake) who joins him on his grand adventure.
+Together, the two live among the poor and destitute, sleeping on mission floors and eating in soup kitchens.

 Convinced he’s now ready to tackle O Brother, Where Art Thou, Sullivan returns to the Hollywood fold.
-But when he attempts to reward the needy who aided his research, he finally learns what true suffering is.
+But when he attempts to reward the needy who aided him in his research, he's finally exposed to true suffering.

-Wonderfully acted and expertly directed, Sullivan’s Travels is a marvelous motion picture.
+Wonderfully acted and expertly paced, Sullivan’s Travels is a marvelous motion picture.

 No comments: